bsao17/ReactAppOnGithubPage/README.md

 `npm run deploy`

-## For more informations, here the path with the all instructions:
+## For more informations, here the path with complete instructions:
 https://medium.com/swlh/create-deploy-host-react-app-for-free-github-pages-c1f41bed6497